tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 - Merkle proofs

-  - In this context a full node (*verifier*) maintains a complete copy of the Merkle tree and a thin node (*prover*) wants to be convinced that a certain transaction <code>t</code> is included in the Merkle tree in some block <code>B</code> with block header <code>H</code>.  [[7]] This proof between the *verifier* and *prover* can be done with Bulletproofs as a NIZK proof.
+  - In this context a full node (*verifier*) maintains a complete copy of the Merkle tree [[7]] and a thin node (*prover*) wants to be convinced that a certain transaction <code>t</code> is included in the Merkle tree in some block <code>B</code> with block header <code>H</code>.
+This proof between the *verifier* and *prover* can be done with Bulletproofs as a NIZK proof.

 - Proof of solvency

   - Proofs of solvency are a specialized application of Merkle proofs; coins can be added into a giant Merkle tree.
 It can then be proven that some outputs are in the Merkle tree and that those outputs add up to some amount that the cryptocurrency exchange claims they have control over without revealing any private information.
-A Bitcoin exchange with 2 million customers need approximately 18GB to prove solvency in a confidential manner using the Provisions protocol.
+A Bitcoin exchange with 2 million customers need approximately 18GB to prove solvency in a confidential manner using the Provisions protocol [[58]].
 Using Bulletproofs and its variant protocols proposed in [[1]], this size could be reduced to approximately 62MB.

 - Multi-signatures with deterministic nonces